 - Students take an active role in keeping their school safe by following rules.
 They are encouraged to report concerns to an adult on campus or to use GCPS’ confidential hotline— 770-822-6513.

-- e-SPLOST funding provided for the installation of new video camera systems to enhance security in the common areas in all schools.
+- e-SPLOST funding has provided for the installation of new video camera systems to enhance security in the common areas of all schools.
 More than 3,000 security cameras have been upgraded/replaced at high schools, with security upgrades underway at other levels.

 - A host of programs and strategies in Gwinnett schools are aimed at stopping conflict before it occurs or escalates, and at discouraging risky behaviors.
 Many GCPS schools are recognized as leaders in the Positive Behavioral Interventions and Support (PBIS) program which proactively teaches and supports appropriate behavior to create a positive school climate.

-- Age-appropriate programs address preventive measures for all students and interventions for those who have had a discipline run-in.
+- Age-appropriate programs address preventive measures for all students and interventions for those who have had discipline issues.
 Students learn about conflict resolution; anti- bullying techniques; how to say “no” to drugs, alcohol, tobacco, gangs, and violence; dealing with and reporting harassment; and coping skills.